 Celia Imrey is an architect and co-founder of SpaceKit; she graduated from Yale University (Masters of Architecture) and Brown University (Bachelor of Art and Semiotics, Magna Cum Laude).
 She is an Associate at the American Institute of Architects and is a LEED (Leadership in Energy and Environmental Design Accredited Professional) Accredited Professional.
-She founded her own practices since 1996 and has taught architecture and art courses at Yale, Brown, Columbia/Barnard and NYU.
+She has taught architecture and art courses at Yale, Brown, Columbia/Barnard and NYU.

 MarcieMom: Hi Celia, it’s so good to have you share with us on improving our homes.
 It’s also the first time I’ve an architect as featured guest, so I’m excited for the fresh perspective your interview will give to readers of this blog.

 The common indoor allergens are dust mites, mold, pet dander and cockroaches (droppings).
 We will consider how we can improve our home environment to minimize indoor allergen.
 Let’s start with the dreaded, all pervasive dust mites!

 Dust mite is a very common trigger of eczema for children, and more of it can be read in this post.
 They thrive in room temperature, humid environment and feeds on our dead skin.
 There are different allergens within the dust mite dropping, and they vary in particle size which renders some airborne while others tend to stay on surfaces.
 It may trigger different allergic conditions and symptoms for different ones in your family, depending in part, whether their airways or their skin is sensitized to the allergen.

 Measures to reduce house dust mites are listed here, and they include removing carpets and stuff toys, washing in above 60 degC water and getting dust mite covers.